HZcohort/DiNetxify/docs/md/data_harm.md

 **Optional parameters:**

-- **min_required_icd_codes** – Minimum number of ICD diagnosis records mapping to the same phecode for that phecode to be considered “present” in an individual.
-For example, `min_required_icd_codes=2` means a single occurrence of a code isn’t enough to count the person as having that phecode; at least two occurrences are required.
+- **min_required_icd_codes** – Minimum number of ICD diagnosis records mapping to the same phecode for that phecode to be considered "present" in an individual.
+For example, `min_required_icd_codes=2` means a single occurrence of a code isn't enough to count the person as having that phecode; at least two occurrences are required.
 Ensure your medical record are comprehensive (not limited to first occurrences) if using this parameter. *(Default: 1)*.
 - **date_fmt** – Date format of the **Index date** and **End date** columns in your phenotype data. *(Default: '%Y-%m-%d', i.e. YYYY-MM-DD)*.
 - **phecode_version** – Phecode version for mapping diagnosis codes.
 Currently, version `'1.2'` is the recommended official version (with mapping files for ICD-9-CM/WHO and ICD-10-CM/WHO).
-An unofficial `'1.3a'` is available in the package for special use cases but is **not** recommended for general use. *(Default: '1.2')*.
+An unofficial `'1.3a'` is available in the package for special use cases but **is not** recommended for general use. *(Default: '1.2')*.

 ## Load phenotype data

 After initializing the `DiseaseNetworkData` object, use the `phenotype_data()` method to load your phenotype data file.
-You need to provide the file path, a dictionary mapping the required column names to your file’s column headers, and a list of any additional covariate column names.
+You need to provide the file path, a dictionary mapping the required column names to your file's column headers, and a list of any additional covariate column names.

 Below are examples demonstrating how to load the dummy phenotype dataset under different study designs.
-The dummy file is structured for a matched cohort study, but it can be adapted for other designs by dropping certain columns when mapping: if you omit the **Match ID** column in the mapping, the data will be treated as a standard cohort (ignoring the matching groups); if you omit both **Match ID** and **Exposure**, it will be treated as an exposed-only cohort (all individuals considered “exposed”).
+The dummy file is structured for a matched cohort study, but it can be adapted for other designs by dropping certain columns when mapping: if you omit the **Match ID** column in the mapping, the data will be treated as a standard cohort (ignoring the matching groups); if you omit both **Match ID** and **Exposure**, it will be treated as an exposed-only cohort (all individuals considered as "exposed").

 ```python
 # Load phenotype data for a matched cohort study